National Museum of Modern Art Zagreb Croatia

 Paintings from 1898 to 1918

-The Collection of 19th Century Paintings was formed in the mid-1980s, and later divided into two units – before 1898 and from 1898 to 1918.
-The Collection from 1898 to 1918 is oil on canvas, watercolor, prints on paper, and mixed media.
+The Collection of 19th Century Paintings formed in the mid-1980s, and later divided into two units – before 1898 and 1898-1918.
+The 1898 to 1918 Collection includes oil on canvas, watercolor, prints on paper, and mixed media.
 It encompasses the period between the 19th and 20th centuries, from the Croatian Salon (1898) to the end of World War I.

 _____________